Vianvong/WikiTopArticlesAnalyzer/readme.md

 Sample run that will create a plot: python main/wiki_top_articles_analyzer.py 20231210 20231231

-Running the unittest: python -m unittest test/test_wiki_top_articles_analyzer.py
+Run the unit tests: python -m unittest test/test_wiki_top_articles_analyzer.py

-Running performance test: python -m test.performance.test_transform_data
+Run the performance test: python -m test.performance.test_transform_data

 ---
 Your task is to improve this script.
 The criteria are simplicity and reliability.